Reiningecho90/The-Grand-Army-Project/README.md

 - Purged to update-archive.txt (9/3/2021)
 - Tutorial system is now under production, the credit system will be getting minor updates as it gets to a readied state (9/3/2021)
 - Added issue for purging to update archive (9/3/2021)
+- Progress will be slow as I have school and am looking for other development teams.
+This however does not mean I will be stopping this project before it's slated release (9/5/2021)